 North York General Hospital has both an inpatient pharmacy department and an outpatient pharmacy at the General site.

-We are technologically advanced, being one of three hospitals in Canada to have a Healthcare Information and Management Systems Society (HIMSS) Stage 6 designation with an electronic medical record (encompassing computerized clinician order entry, electronic MAR, scanned paper records and electronic prescribing), barcoding to enhance a closed loop medication management system, and evidence-based clinical decision support systems.
+We are technologically advanced, with an electronic medical record (encompassing computerized clinician order entry/prescribing and electronic MAR), barcoding to enhance a closed loop medication management system, and evidence-based clinical decision support systems.

-Pharmacy Services provides medication dispensing according to safe medication practice guidelines for all oral, intravenous, and total parenteral nutrition therapy.
-As well, it manufactures medications that are not readily available in required dosages for paediatric and neonatal intensive care patients.
-Pharmacy technicians are responsible for the preparation, manufacturing, and dispensing of the majority of oral, IV, TPN, and chemotherapy medications.
-They are also certified for our tech-check-tech procedures.
+Pharmacy Services provides medication dispensing according to safe medication practice guidelines for all oral, intravenous (IV), and total parenteral nutrition (TPN) therapies.
+As well, we manufacture medications that are not readily available in required dosages for paediatric and neonatal intensive care patients.
+Pharmacy technicians are responsible for the preparation, manufacturing, and dispensing of the majority of oral, IV, TPN, and chemotherapy medications using a variety of technological equipment and applications.

-- Performing patient assessments to obtain a thorough medication history and to verify allergy upon admission
+- Obtaining a thorough medication history and allergy verification upon admission

 - Assessing all new medication orders to ensure appropriateness and completeness

-- Monitoring a patient's response to therapy, and potential medication related problems or side effects of treatment to provide a resolution plan
+- Monitoring a patient's response to therapy, potential medication-related problems or adverse effects of treatment and provide a resolution plan

 - Attending patient care rounds

-- Providing medication education for health providers; and
+- Providing drug information and medication education to health care providers; and

-- Providing medication counselling and education while a patient is in the hospital or upon discharge
+- Providing medication counselling and education to patients during their admission and upon discharge from hospital

 North York General's outpatient pharmacy services are provided at the General site and rotations are offered there.
-The General site staff consists of one manager, two staff pharmacists, four pharmacy technicians and one volunteer.
-The outpatient drug store provides prescription and over-the-counter drug services, using state-of-the-art technology such as the Beacon® dispensing system.
+The outpatient pharmacy provides prescription and over-the-counter drug services, using state-of-the-art technology such as the Beacon® dispensing system.
+The outpatient pharmacy also provides drug distribution and pharmacist consultant services to Seniors Health Centre, the hospital’s long-term care facility.
 Other services include: consultations on medication use, individualized one-on-one pharmacist to patient medication assessment and education sessions (including MedsChecks), and preparation of patient compliance packaging.

 We currently offer the following placements: